 Mark is a former electronic design technologist turned Microsoft and IBM SoftLayer cloud geek.
 Mark has created many instructor led, e-learning, and self-paced courses over the last 15 years from Active Directory to Group Policy and enjoys training and sharing information to help people understand technology.
 He is also an avid musician and composer.

-Course Overview Mark Wilkins checking in.
-Welcome to my class on AWS Security Operations, where we're looking at AWS managed services.
-Now I spend quite a bit of my time architecting Amazon web solutions with customers that are wanting to move to the cloud, and they're concerned about security and having to deal with compliance standards on PRAM, and then looking at it in cloud.
-So there's a bit of fear about working in the cloud even though they've signed up for it, and there's no turning back.
-So hopefully if you're looking at this class, you're probably worried about security, loss of control, and what I like to call a high level of customer paranoia.
-Because we don't get to know everything that goes on below the hood or in the basement of Amazon, so we have to trust.
-And since we're in the cloud running services we have to know when things go bad in the area of security.
-So we have to monitor everything 24/7, maybe 25/7.
-And once we monitor we get a lot of detail, and then maybe we want to automate our solution.
-So if you have questions on monitoring, what security tools are available and what those tools can tell you, then you're in the right place.
-If you're having trouble with your auditor, or managing compliance at AWS and you want to know how you can monitor pretty well everything in the Amazon cloud, then you're really in the right place, all you need is coffee, lots of coffee.
-Or beverage of choice.
-Now this class is one in a series of four classes looking at the security aspects of Amazon, and their AWS cloud environment.
-So I hope you'll join me and have some fun looking at security and compliance, and who keeps logging into the web server at three o'clock in the morning, really?
+Course Overview [Autogenerated] Wilkins checking in.
+Welcome to my class on AWS security operations, where we're looking at AWS managed services now.
+I spend quite a bit of my time are protecting Amazon Web solutions with customers that are wanting to move to the cloud, and they're concerned about security and having to deal with compliance standards on tram and then looking at it in cloud.
+So there's a bit of fear about working in the cloud, even though they've signed up for it and there's no turning back.
+So hopefully, if you're looking at this class, you're probably worried about security, loss of control and what I like to call a high level of customer paranoia because we don't get to know everything that goes on below the hood or in the basement of Amazon.
+So we have to trust.
+And since we're in the cloud running services, we have to know when things go bad in the area of security.
+So we have to monitor everything 24 7, maybe 25 7 And once we monitor, we get a lot of detail, and then maybe we want to automate our solution.
+So if you have questions on monitoring what security tools are available on what those tools can tell you.
+Then you're in the right place.
+If you're having trouble with your auditor managing compliance and eight of us, and you want to know how you can monitor pretty well, everything in the Amazon cloud, then you're really in the right place.
+All you need is coffee, lots of coffee or beverage of choice.
+Now this class is one in a series of four classes looking at the security aspects of Amazon and their AWS cloud environment.
+So I hope you'll join me and have some fun looking at security and compliance and who keeps logging into the Web server at three o'clock in the morning, really?